SET UP TIPS: ONLINE LESSONS

 ZOOM on iPhone & iPad

-(6) OPTIMAL DEVICE SPEED
+(6) OPTIMIZE DEVICE SPEED

 Have a good battery charge, or plug in to a charger. (low battery = slow connection speed = bad Zoom)